Expand All Content

 Beware of phishing.

 Do not open attachments in email or click suspicious links.
 You can hover your curser over links in email to reveal the URL to be sure it is safe before clicking it.
-See What to Watch for: Phishing Examples.
+See Phishing Examples: What to Watch For.

 Look for https at the beginning of the URL or web address when making purchases or sharing data on the web.